Rainbow-Dreamer/sf2_loader/README.md

 loader < ('Strings', 9) # change current bank number to 9, current preset to Strings loader % 1 # change current channel to 1
 ```

+### About channel initialization

+Note that when a sf2 loader is initialized, the channel 0 will be automatically initialized, but other channels are not initialized.
+If you use a channel that is not initialized to play a sound or render audio, you will get no sound.
+But there are automatic initialization of channels built in this sf2 loader to make things easier.

+When you change to a channel that is not initialized, the program will automatically initialize that channel by select the first loaded SoundFont id to that channel and select the first valid instrument in bank 0 (or bank 128 for channel 9).
+If no valid instrument is found in bank 0 (or bank 128 for channel 9), then that channel will be initialized with no valid current preset, you will need to select a valid preset for that channel by looking at the result of the function `all_instruments` which returns all of the available banks and presets in current SoundFont file, I will talk about this function later.

+The automatic initialization of channels that are not initialized will also take place when you trying to play or export a sound using channels that are not initialized.
+However, there is at least one situation that you will still get no sound with uninitialized channels, that is when the automatic initialization of a channel cannot find a valid preset of the initial bank number, then it will remain initialized but with no valid current preset.
+In this case, you will need to select a valid preset for that channel yourself in order to get sound when playing or exporting using that channel.

+If you want to manually initialize a channel, you can use `init_channel` function of sf2 loader, which takes a paremeter `channel`.

+The initial bank number is 0 for each channel except channel 9, which is 128, since channel 9 is for percussion as default.
+The initial preset number for each channel is 0, but this might not be the first valid preset number for current SoundFont id and current bank number.
+The initial SoundFont id for a channel that is not initialized is 0, if a channel is initialized, then it will have a SoundFont id that is >= 1.
+You can use this information to check if a channel is already initialized or not.
+To get current SoundFont id of a channel, using `get_sfid` function of sf2 loader, which I will talk about later, or you can use `valid_channel` function of sf2 loader to check if a channel is already initialized or not.

+You can initialize channels as much as you can in this sf2 loader, which could be more than 16 channels (the restriction of MIDI 1.0).
+But since most MIDI files out there are at most 16 channels, so this advantage does not actually works well if you directly use MIDI files for this sf2 loader.
+If you use `export_piece` function to export a piece instance of musicpy to audio files, the number of channels and tracks of a piece instance could be more than 16, and they will be successfully rendered to audio.
+If you are interested in this, you can check out the piece data structure in the wiki of musicpy.

+To reset the current configuration of all channels, you can use `reset_all_channels` function of sf2 loader, which will reset all channels to uninitialized state.